 You can take your bike on the metro and on the passante ferroviario.
 Technically rush hour is off-limits but if the station is not too busy nobody will complain.

-If you’re looking for a place to stay in Milan, a room or a flat on Airbnb might be your best bet.
-Cheaper than hotel, comfier than most hostels, you will be staying in a private house in areas where locals live for real.
-And you will be able to see why Milan has such a reputation for interior design…
+If you’re looking for a place to stay in Milan, a room or a flat on Airbnb might be your best chance to stay in a private house in areas where locals live for real.
+And you will be able to see why Milan has such a reputation for interior design.

-Sign up clicking the link above to have £25/$33 off your first booking!
+Sign up clicking the link above to have money off your first booking!